simonsobs/ocs/docs/user/quickstart.rst

 Next Steps
 ----------
 From here the possibilities are endless.
-You can add additional Agents for more hardware, viewing their datastreams in Grafana, write a Client to interact with the running Agents, or develop your own Agent to control any unsupported hardware.
+You can add additional Agents for more hardware, viewing their datastreams in Grafana, write a :ref:`Client
+<clients>` to interact with the running Agents, or develop your own :ref:`Agent
+<agents>` to control any unsupported hardware.

 Shutdown
 --------